Who Is This Credit Card Best For?

 For credit-score watchers, Capital One provides a free credit score monitoring tool called CreditWise (available to non-cardholders, too), which gives you a look at your VantageScore.

-The VentureOne Card’s Fees
+The Capital One VentureOne Card’s Fees

-No surprises in the fine print.
+There are no surprises in the fine print.
 This card’s fees are aligned with industry standards.